 Before Excel 2007, the selection of a range of cells could only be done with references.
 As in the following image shows you, the formula VLOOKUP reads the information in the range of cells B5:E15.

-The problem with this method is that if your data source expands with the insertion of new lines, you must change the references used in your formulas to integrate the new data.
+But with this method, if your data source expands with the insertion of new lines, you perhaps must change references used in your formulas to integrate the new data.

-With the use of a Table, the range of data automatically adapts to the addition of new lines and your formulas are calls directly to named ranges.
+With the use of a Table, the range of data automatically adapts to the addition of new lines and your formulas are called directly to named ranges.

 Only a Xlsx file can interpret the concept Table and dynamic ranges.